wwpa65/Movies-ETL/README.md

 - Movies data (from data frame) and ratings from CSV file were pushed into PostgreSQL

 ## Results:
+Link to Jupyter Notbooks and appropriate screenshots of Jupyter Notebook and PostgreSQL are included below under appropriate delivrable.

 ### Deliverable 1